 We introduce the Resource Satisfaction Rate (${\rm RSR}$), representing the mathematical expectation of the resource's satisfaction rate for the total demand of surviving players.

 The closer ${\rm RSR}$ is to 0, the more intense the current competition is.
-When ${\rm RSR}$ is greater than or equal to 1, it means that all players' demands can be fully satisfied, and it can be considered to have no competition between players.
+When ${\rm RSR}$ is greater than or equal to 1, it means that all players' demands can be fully satisfied, and it can be considered to there is no competition between players.

 In low, medium, and high resource abundance settings, the ${\rm RSR}$ values are 0.3, 0.4, and 0.5 respectively.